 This is a workshop about possibilities.
 My mentor, Jean Pierre Sudre, speaking about the making of work, is quoted, “maintenant, on a ces possibilités” (now we have these possibilities).
 He was always looking for a way to introduce the element of matter and dimension into the photographic print in subtle but effective treatments.

 During the week participants examine the possibilities to create custom printable substrates.
-This might involve coating a rag fine art paper with Ink Aid or Golden Digital Grounds.
+This might involve coating a rag fine art paper with Ink Aid.
 We use techniques that allow us to print on metal surfaces.
 Students create digital skins that can be attached to a variety of surfaces.
 We print onto film and transfer the images to stone paper, metal and plexiglass to name a few.
 The result of the week’s work is an expanded idea of what the digital print can be and an almost limitless range of possibilities of what individual imagery can become.

 “Be prepared to be inspired.
 This will fundamentally change the way you create your artwork.” – Ni Rong, Boston, MA